alanjoshua/Kurama-Engine/README.md

 * Freely move camera's position and orientation with the keyboard and mouse/trackpad
 * Ability to instantly change camera's position and orientation to focus on a particular model

-## Usage
+## Test Program

-* The repository has a test program with a main class.
-Run it to test the program
+* The repository includes a test program named "app.jar" in the root folder.
+Download and run it to test it.
-* The test program has only been tested on my windows laptop and PC and would probably not work on a Mac as there is a difference between handling file path and windows management.
+* The program has been tested on several windows 10 machines and one macbook air.
+* This program has a simple control scheme to control the camera using the keyboard and mouse.
+* This program renders three 3D models on a grid.
+* The purpose for creating this test program was for me to be able to test the features of my rendering engine.

 ### GUI controls
 <p> The program takes control of the mouse to control the camera so press the escape key on your keyboard to switch to normal mouse movement mode</p>